We wanted to:

 And what brings together and executes our Calyash-based Ruby and Gherkin stocks is Cucumber.
 It allows you to run tests on physical devices, emulators, and simulators and then reports on the results of the tests.

 The biggest advantage of using the three tools together is that the participants in the testing process ( customers, managers, testers, and developers ) can work together on the same platform.
-The text feature files and the many outputs, which are the input side of the tests, offer a wide range of export options and the development of collaboration tools.
+The text feature files and the many outputs, which are the input side of the tests, offer a wide range of export options and the development of collaboration tools for devops tools.
 One of these most promising developments is Cucumber Pro.

 Running a test without any magic can be run locally on a test device connected to the machine.
 The video below shows such a run, with real tests, on a real iPhone: